 Get there early, as parking lot space is limited, and walk across the boardwalks to the salt flats.
-Most of them just take a short walk but to truly experience the scale of the salt flats at Badwater Basin, and it is recommended that you walk the 1.8mile at the Death Valley National Park.
+Most of them just take a short walk to truly experience the scale of the salt flats at Badwater Basin, and it is recommended that you walk the 1.8 miles at the Death Valley National Park.

-The fascinating landscape with a salt plain at Badwater Basin is a jumble of geometric shapes that looks like inverted cracks on white concrete.
+The fascinating landscape with a salt plain at Badwater Basin is a jumble of geometric shapes that look like inverted cracks on white concrete.

 2. Catch Sunrise at Zabriskie Point

-The Zabriskie Point is one of the iconic places to visit on your list of things to do in Death Valley.
+The Zabriskie Point is one of the iconic places to visit.
 It is one of the best places from where you can watch the early sunrise in the valley.

 This place features panoramic views of the valley and its rock formations.
 The sun makes these colorful rocks look as if they are almost on fire.

-Even though the valley cannot be viewed from here, you can still enjoy the stark contrast of colors of the Zabriskie Point rock formations with the background covered by the far away Panamint Mountains.
+Even though the valley cannot be viewed from here, you can still enjoy the stark contrast of the colors of the Zabriskie Point rock formations with the background covered by the faraway Panamint Mountains.